eslam-gomaa/Flexible_Nework_Automation/Examples/README.md

-* By default - your script will exit with `1` in a `stderr` is found, to change this,  you can use:
+* By default - your script will exit with `1` if an `stderr` is found, to change this,  you can use:

 ```python
 connection.shell(cmd="show int trunk", print_json=True, exit_on_fail=False)